Gardeners love growing spearmint for many reasons, one of the main ones being how easy it is to do so.

 Regardless of how it likes its moisture, what we can tell you is that spearmint likes a nutrient-rich soil.
 As you will see later on, this herb grows like crazy!

-Naturally, fast-growing herbs consume more nutrients than others.
+Of course, fast-growing herbs consume more nutrients than others.
 Therefore, the fertility of the soil is a key principle in their development.

 That’s why your well-drained soil should also be brimming with organic matter.

-That being said, if you’re purchasing a high-quality brand of soil, you shouldn’t need to worry about the pH too much.
+That said, if you’re purchasing a high-quality brand of soil, you shouldn’t need to worry about the pH too much.

-Spearmint can grow in partial and full sunlight, and can even thrive in partial shade.
+Spearmint can grow in partial and full sunlight and can even thrive in partial shade.

 Be sure to keep the soil from drying out too much during the period between each time you water the herb.